 There are many possible causes of biliary disease in your dog.
 Your dog may have experienced trauma to the gallbladder or liver which may lead to biliary disease.
 Other types of biliary diseases may be caused by an overproduction of bile, which may happen when a dog doesn't eat for a long time and the bile continues to be produced but can't do its job.
 Inflammation of the gallbladder can be caused by bacterial infections, gallbladder obstruction, cancer, or blood clots.

 Diagnosing Biliary Disease in Dogs

 If your dog's biliary disease is not clinically severe or even all that clinically significant, your vet may opt to try medical management.
-They may put your dog on antibiotics and a cholesterol medication called Ursodiol.
-They may also recommend you feed your dog a low fat diet, whether that be a commercially available dog food or a prescription diet.
-These may be enough to control the symptoms of your dog's biliary disease but, unfortunately, they may not be enough to cure it.
-If your dog's biliary disease is worsening or if the medications and diet don't seem to be helping, your dog may require surgery.
-The most common surgical treatment would be removal of the gallbladder entirely and most dogs do well with this surgical treatment.
+The vet may put your dog on antibiotics and a cholesterol medication called Ursodiol.
+The doctor may also recommend you feed your dog a low-fat diet, whether it's a commercially available dog food or a prescription diet.

-Unfortunately, there is no one specific thing you can do to prevent biliary disease in dogs.
-Yearly exams with your veterinarian for your younger or adult dog and twice yearly exams for your senior dog can help detect any abnormalities on their physical exam and annual blood work can detect early changes in their organ function.
-There are some dog breeds that are more prone to having gallbladder (and liver) problems than others.
-These include Labrador Retrievers, Doberman Pinschers, Cocker Spaniels, Springer Spaniels, Chihuahuas, Maltese, and West Highland White Terriers.
+There is no one specific thing you can do to prevent biliary disease in dogs.
+Yearly exams with your veterinarian for your younger or adult dog and twice-yearly exams for your senior dog can help detect any abnormalities on the physical exam and annual blood work can detect early changes in organ function.
+Some dog breeds are more prone to having gallbladder (and liver) problems than others.
+These breeds include: